The Irish Martyrs (opt. Memorial); The Immaculate Heart of Mary (Opt. Mem., see below)

 We need to review our priorities, "Look at the birds in the sky.
 They do not sow or reap, yet your heavenly Father feeds them."
 Selfish or sensuous desires lead to all sorts of trouble, as is well illustrated in today's first reading, about the fall from grace of the once promising king, Joash of Jerusalem.

 Worrying stems from our awareness of the vagaries of life and cannot be completely banished from our minds.
 Parents worry about their children.
 Relatives worry about each other.
 Young people worry about their future.

-Jesus himself must sometimes have worried about his disciples, and the poor response of his contemporaries to his message.
-So he hardly means 'don't ever be concerned about anything.'
-He says, don't set your hearts on food, drink and clothing, or make them your main concern.
-Setting our hearts on such things would be pure paganism or hedonism.
+Jesus must sometimes have worried about his disciples, and the rejection of his message by many.
+So he does not tell us to never be concerned about anything.
+Rather, what he says is, don't set your hearts on food, drink and clothing; don't make material goods your main concern, for that would be pure paganism.

 It is really about getting our priorities right, in line with Christ's own priorities.
 He says, 'Set your hearts on God's kingdom first, and on his righteousness.'
 Don't be so anxious about food, drink and clothing that there is no room left for doing God's will.
 The beginning of the Lord's Prayer lists the real priorities, 'Hallowed by thy name, thy kingdom come, thy will be done.'
 These were Jesus' concerns and should be ours as well.